awsdocs/amazon-ec2-user-guide-windows/doc_source/AmazonS3.md

 ```

 **Amazon S3 API**
 If you are a developer, you can use an API to access data in Amazon S3\.
-For more information, see the [Amazon Simple Storage Service Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/)\.
+For more information, see the [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/)\.
 You can use this API and its examples to help develop your application and integrate it with other APIs and SDKs, such as the boto Python interface\.